BUILDING YOUR BILL: prices & rates

 The chart below shows all the factors that go into your bill and how the amount you pay every month is distributed*:

-* Pie Chart represents an average high density residential customer using 800 kWh/month.
+* Pie Chart represents an average medium-density residential customer on TOU pricing using 800 kWh/month.

 ** Regulatory Charges include the costs to fund the IESO and Ontario Power Authority, as well as funds distributed to Hydro One, the Ontario Government, and a number of entities associated with the operation of the electricity market.